usnistgov/nist-mud/README.md

 * The MUD Standard was primarily authored by Eliot Lear (Cisco) in the IETF OPSAWG working group.
 * Lead designer / developer for this project : M. Ranganathan <mranga@nist.gov>
 * Implementation Design Contributors : Charif Mohammed, Doug Montgomery
-* Testing and Demonstrations : Omar Ilias Elmimouni
+* Testing : Omar Ilias Elmimouni
 * Project Manager Doug Montgomery <dougm@nist.gov>
 * This is a product of the Advanced Networking Technologies Division of the National Institute of Standards and Technology (NIST).
+* This work was funded using a Bridge to The Future (BTF) grant at NIST.

 Please acknowledge our work if you re-use this code or design.

 ![alt tag](docs/logos/nist-logo.png)